ThatGuyJacobee/Elite-Bot-Docs/docs/xpuserfeature.md

 ## Using User XP commands

 There are five user commands for XP, these are:
-- /xpcurrent which checks the XP of any user.
+- /xp current which checks the XP of any user.
-- /xpdaily which allows the user to claim bonus XP every 24 hours.
+- /xp daily which allows the user to claim bonus XP every 24 hours.
-- /xpleaderboard which allows the user to view the top 100 users in the server.
+- /xp leaderboard which allows the user to view the top 100 users in the server.
-- /xprewards which shows the rewards that the guild currently has set.
+- /xp rewards which shows the rewards that the guild currently has set.
-- /xptrivia which allows the user to attempt a random trivia question every hour to gain XP.
+- /xp trivia which allows the user to attempt a random trivia question every hour to gain XP.

 An example of XP Current command: